codecresta/php-rtl/Readme.txt

 to pass data to a Twig template.
 There are also functions for managing PHP session variables in relation to the variables array.

+Twig and vendor directories must be set up for use with Twig and Composer, see "consts.php" for the relative location of these directories.

 Here is an example PHP script called "profile.php" that uses RTL:
 <?php
 	require "lib.php";